 - You, your family or visitors have caused nuisance to your neighbours

-- You have used your home – or allowed your home to be used – for illegal or immoral purposes, such as drug dealing or storing stolen goods
+- You have used your home – or allowed your home to be used – for illegal purposes, such as drug dealing or storing stolen goods

 - You obtained the tenancy fraudulently

 - Your partner has left because you have used or threatened violence against them.